Bengo-Hub/erp-api/docs/erd/crm.md

 **Relations**:
 - `contact_id` → `contacts(id)`

-**Note**: Financial transactions are managed by treasury-app.
+**Note**: Financial transactions are managed by treasury-api.
 This table tracks account balances for reference only.

 ---